tutkuofnight/first-time.ai/README.md

 # first-time.ai
 🥷 An AI supported app that you can use to learn first time doing something.
+You can learn places you visit, an item you will use, a job you have to done and more!

 ## Stack
 - Nuxtjs